 4. Green tea

-Green tea is one of the healthiest beverages you can drink.
+Green tea is one of the healthiest beverages you can drink and it is also an anti inflammatory tea.
 Green, black, and oolong teas all come from the same plant: Camellia sinensis.
 Green tea leaves do not undergo a long oxidation process, which ultimately gives them a higher antioxidant content.
 In fact, about 30 percent of the dry weight of green tea leaves comprises flavonoid antioxidants.
 Some of the most prominent antioxidants in green tea include catechins and polyphenols.9

 One of the key antioxidant and-anti-inflammatory components in green tea is a compound called epigallocatechin gallate (or simply EGCG).
 EGCG presents a variety of potential benefits.
 Initial studies suggest that it may even help to promote weight loss and fat burning.
 In terms of inflammation, EGCG may help to inhibit damage to fatty acids in cells and production of cytokines, the compound responsible for promoting inflammation.10

 5. Turmeric for Anti Inflammatory

 Turmeric is a spice that comes from the dried roots of the Curcuma longa plant.
 It’s commonly used to provide some spicy heat to foods along with a vibrant yellow color.
 Along with its flavor-enhancing properties, turmeric is packed with helpful chemical compounds known as curcuminoids.
 The most prominent and active of these is curcumin, which offers a wide range of potential health benefits, including assisting skin health and helping to reduce symptoms of depression.11